 How did you come up with the idea of a vampire hive, with queens and drones?

 I knew werewolf culture would be based on wolf pack dynamics and I wanted a similar animal organization structure for my vampires.
 I also wanted something that was predatory and opposite that of wolves: female dominant instead of male, and so forth.
 Given those strictures, bat colonies (the obvious option) wouldn’t work, nor would most birds.
-Wasp hive structures have always fascinated me so that seemed a natural choice.
+Wasp hive structures have always fascinated me so that seemed like the best choice.

 Which group would you be most wary about causing offense to – the vampires or the werewolves?